digitalocean/container-blueprints/DOKS-CI-CD/README.md

 **Note:**

-Initially, you may have a failed pipeline run present as well.
+Initially, you may get a failed pipeline run present as well.
 When the webhook is created for the first time, GitHub sends a specific payload to test your GitHubSource endpoint and see if it responds to requests.
 The test payload content is not valid for the Tekton pipeline, hence the issue.

 ## Conclusion